-Notable records from the recent Rockjumper Birding Tours trip to Morocco included the following (thanks Mark Beevers for the summary):
+Notable records from a recent Rockjumper Birding Tours trip to Morocco included the following.
+Thanks Mark Beevers for the summary.

 An immature Golden Eagle near the Tinmel Mosque in Tizi n’Test with an Alpine Accentor and eight Ring Ouzels also in the upper part of Tizi n’Test where we also saw 15 Barbary Sheep on 23rd February [if the reader is not sure if the Barbary Sheep is wild or not, please see this detailed comment with a link to the main recent reference about mammals of Morocco].